What do we do at St Thomas More to develop students' reading?

 - Ensure that students can access work across the curriculum, and reading is a key attribution of this.
 We provide students with opportunities to develop their reading skills as part of the taught curriculum.

 - Set aside time for students to read.
-This is completed twice a week and involve topics which can be discussed and debated by students.
+This is completed twice a week in form time and involves topics which can be discussed and debated by students.

-- Provide summer transition reading support for year six students who join St Thomas More.
+- Provide summer transition reading material for year six students who join St Thomas More.
 Alongside this, we also provide summer transition support for parents to help aid their child with reading.

 - Offer students the opportunity to take part in reading and writing competitions hosted by the English faculty.

-- As staff, we regularly share what we are reading with students and book recommendations are included in our weekly newsletter.
+- Staff regularly share what they are reading with students and book recommendations are included on our website and in our weekly newsletter.

 - For our weakest readers, we have targeted intervention programmes.

 - Peer reading involving older students supporting younger students with their reading fluency.

 - A focus on Tier 2 and tier 3 subject specific vocabulary https://learningspy.co.uk/literacy/closing-language-gap-building-vocabulary/